Sweden: Viking Age

 During the early stages of the Viking Age, a centre of trade in Northern Europe developed at Birka on the island of Björkö, not far from where Stockholm was later constructed, in mid-latitude Sweden.
 Birka was founded around 750 AD as a trading port by a king or merchants trying to control trade.
 Birka was the Baltic link in the Dnieper trade route through Ladoga (Aldeigja) and Novgorod (Holmsgard) to the Byzantine Empire and the Abbasid Caliphate.
 It was abandoned around 975, at about the same time Sigtuna was founded as a town some 35 km to the northeast.
 It has been estimated that the population in Viking Age Birka was between 500 and 1000 people.
 Archaeological finds indicate that Birka still was wealthy in the 9th and 10th centuries.
-Thousands of graves, coins, jewelry and other luxury items have been found there.
+Thousands of graves, coins, jewellery and other luxury items have been found there.